raven-black-dream/digital-garden/posts/Game Notes/Second Chronicle/Game 5.md

 - Salamah's Victim - Runs from the house screaming.
 - Andrea and Sorin notice the screaming man
 	- Andrea sends Lucia to try and calm him down and find out what happened
-	- Andrea heads to the estate to try and find otu what happened as well
+	- Andrea heads to the estate to try and find out what happened as well
 	- Lucia rolls 7 successes to help calm down the screaming man. (succeeds a difficutly 8 roll to calm him down)

 Game Ends